Peer Mentorship Program

 When and where do mentors and mentees meet?

-Once we send out the pairing assignments, we will introduce this in more detail during program kickoff night on Sep.29th.
-Mentors and mentees could meet at any time and any day in a given week.
-For example, in Week 1, mentors and mentees will find a mutually convenient time to meet on any day from Sep.29th to Oct.6th.
+Once we complete the pairing assignments, we will introduce this in more detail during the program kickoff night (all mentors and mentees are required to attend).
+Mentors and mentees should meet at any time and any day in a given week.
 Mentors and mentees are welcome to either meet in-person or online via zoom at your own preferences.
 We recommend the meeting time for each week to be around 30-60 minutes to fit your needs.

 What are expectations for mentees?